DevSingh28/DishDuo/Readme.md

 - Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or create a pull request.

 ## License

-- This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Proprietary License - see the [LICENSE](License.txt) file for details.